Fair Value Hierarchy (IFRS 13)

 Level 3 inputs

-Level 3 inputs consist of unobservable inputs and come into play when relevant observable data is unavailable.
-These inputs come into play primarily when there’s minimal or no market activity for a particular asset or liability on the date of measurement.
+Level 3 inputs consist of unobservable inputs and are used when relevant observable data is unavailable, like when there’s minimal or no market activity for a particular asset or liability on the date of measurement.
 Despite this, the goal of fair value measurement remains consistent: determining an exit price on the measurement date from the perspective of a market participant holding the asset or bearing the liability.
 Thus, unobservable inputs should reflect the assumptions market participants would consider, including risk-related assumptions.

 Risk assumptions encompass risks intrinsic to specific valuation techniques (like a particular pricing model) and those inherent in the technique’s inputs.
 If a measurement omits a risk adjustment that market participants would factor in, then it wouldn’t reflect a genuine fair value measurement.
 For instance, when there’s pronounced measurement uncertainty, a risk adjustment might be vital, especially if the asset or liability experiences a notable decline in market activity or if the transaction price seems misaligned with its real fair value (IFRS 13.B37–B47).